c-okelly/org_to_anki/README.md

 ### Topics file syntax

 * Each topic will be turned into it's own subdeck.
+The name of this deck is given by the first line.
+E.G Capitals cities and Spoken langages.
-Allows for a group of related topics to be managed in a single file.
+* Allows for a group of related topics to be managed in a single file.

 * Sample answer and questions for topics org file.